Danlino/uchart/README.md

 ![ex1](images/frequency.png)

 ### X-axis labels
-When the `-c` switch is used to select the column to be visualized, uchart attempts to find a timestamp in the remaining columns.
-If it successfully identifies one, it intelligently places tick marks (dots) below the X-axis.
-These marks represent the boundaries of the most appropriate time interval — for example, the start of a day, month, and so on.
-If no timestamp is found within the first ten rows, or if the timestamps later disappear from the data, uchart will stop trying to use this smart labeling behavior.
+The [`-c`](#usage-column) option selects which column to plot.
+When enabled, uchart scans each line for a clear timestamp.
+If a valid and consistent timestamp is found within the first ten lines, it is used to draw time markers below the X-axis.

+uchart automatically chooses the best interval that best fits the data, placing a dot at the start of each period.
+When enough horizontal space is available after a dot, the corresponding value is displayed next to it in subscript form.

 ---
 ### Live data preview example